theyashmishra/Join_USoC_2020/README.md

 This Community is for Learning purpose.
 So it is open for everyone with a demonstrated intrest in collaborating in open source projects.

 We are starting from a very small community, But growing group of newly comming contributors to start contributing in thier first open source projects.
-So this Community is open for all anyone can join it.
+So this community is open for all anyone can join it.

-One possible of joining us is by Creating a new issue [here](https://github.com/priyansh19/Join_TechWalt/issues/new) Or The best way is to contribute in one of our projects.
+One possible of joining us is by creating a new issue [here](https://github.com/priyansh19/Join_TechWalt/issues/new) Or The best way is to contribute in one of our projects.

-You can also join uss by Adding your name in the *Members* Section of contributors section of [CONTRIBUTORS.md](https://github.com/priyansh19/Join_TechWalt/blob/master/CONTRIBUTORS.md) and then creating a Pull Request to merge those changes into the main Repository
+You can also join uss by adding your name in the *Members* section of contributors section of [CONTRIBUTORS.md](https://github.com/priyansh19/Join_TechWalt/blob/master/CONTRIBUTORS.md) and then creating a Pull Request to merge those changes into the main Repository

 ### WhatsApp (*Chat for Contributors*!)

 ```md
 (https://chat.whatsapp.com/FAjjRN3Czum5YULh0wrpkv)
 ```
+# Contact

+One can get in touch with us by opening a new issue [here](https://github.com/priyansh19/Join_TechWalt/issues/new)